IntelSoftware/SYCL_101/03_Modern/3_smart_pointers.rst

    std::shared_ptr<int> ptr3 = ptr;

-There is also possibility to check how many instances of :code:`std::shared_ptr` manages the same object and if the current object is unique (no other shared pointer doesn't manage this object):
+It's also possible to check how many instances of :code:`std::shared_ptr` manage the same object and if the current object is unique (other shared pointers don't manage this object):

 .. code-block:: cpp

    ptr.use_count(); // returns number of shared pointers managing the same object as ptr ptr.unique();    // returns true if ptr is the only shared_ptr managing object, false otherwise

-And the last functionality is the comparison operation.
+Finally, the last functionality is the comparison operation.
 Two unrelated shared pointers never will be equal (even when they contain the same information), but related shared pointers are always equal.

 .. code-block:: cpp